-Incentive funding to continue for Red-tailed Black-Cockatoo nest information
+Incentive funding to continue for SE Red-tailed Black-Cockatoo Nest Information

 In July 2011 BirdLife Australia and the South-eastern Red-tailed Black-Cockatoo Recovery Team launched and trialled an innovative new Nest Incentive Scheme from a grant obtained from the Nature Foundation of South Australia, in an attempt to locate ‘new’ nest sites of the endangered South-eastern Red-tailed Black-Cockatoo across the species range in south-eastern South Australia and south-western Victoria.

-The scheme, which rewarded landholders and members of the public for the discovery of new nests, has proved to be a great success with a total of 14 new nests located since July 2011.
-While this doesn’t sound like many, it is much better than in years previous to the scheme, when sometimes not a single nest was found.
+The scheme, which rewarded landholders and members of the public for the discovery of new nests, has proved to be a great success with a total of 31 new nests located since July 2011.
+In the 2016-2017 season a record of nine new nests were found near Casterton and Edenhope thanks to the reports from local landholders and the work of Richard Hill and PhD student Daniella Teixeira.

 Why find new nests?